ronan-d/ronan-d.github.io/the-state-monad-intuitively.rst

 Takeaways
 ---------

-I think the above comparison clears up something about the state monad the can be
+I think the above comparison clears up something about the state monad that can be
 counterintuitive: making the return type of a function more complicated (e.g. by changing it from :lean:`Nat` so :lean:`StateM Bool Nat`) actually makes the function's job easier (because it gives it access to a piece of mutable state).
 I don't think that's very common